sandstranger/Underworld-Exporter-Android/README.md

 ## Building

-To get an APK file, clone this repository, open the `Underworld-Exporter-Android` directory in Unity 2021.3.45f1 and run the project.
+To get an APK file, clone this repository, open the `Underworld-Exporter-Android` directory in Unity 6000.0.29f1 and run the project.

 ## Issues

-Music is not included in binary files.
+1)Music is not included in binary files.

 Users need to download it from here https://www.nexusmods.com/ultimaunderworldunity/mods/1

 then copy this music to phone, and write path to it in config.ini, which is stored in the folder, where all game data files are stored.

+2) New game is broken after loading any save, if you want to start new game after loading any save - use "Restart Game Scene" button

 https://github.com/sandstranger/Underworld-Exporter-Android/blob/android/Assets/StreamingAssets/Configs/config.ini#L49